robertostling/parallel-tools/README.md

 From which you could tentatively conclude that the suffix "-ar" is a plural marker for this noun in Swedish.

+## Displaying parallel verses

+In addition to the above, it is also possible to use the `show_parallel.py` script to print a selection of parallel verses.
+For instance, the following prints the three *shortest* verses containing "snake" or "snakes" in English, from two specific translations.

+    python3 find_instances.py -e ' snakes? ' eng  | python3 show_parallel.py -s -n 3 eng-x-bible-newinternational swe-x-bible-1917

 ## Performance

 This benchmark consists of searching through 1698 Bible translations for